Hanna Pakarinen: 2007: Lovers and Eurovision

 In January 2007, after a short break from the music industry, Pakarinen released the song "Go Go" as a promotional single from her highly anticipated third studio album.
-The song was accompanied by a music video which became extremely popular, and when Lovers, the third album was released on 14 February, it debuted at number three on the chart.
+The song was accompanied by a music video, and when Lovers, the third album was released on 14 February, it debuted at number three on the chart.
 Although it placed lower than her previous record, Lovers went on to become much more critically successful and spent over twice as many weeks on the albums chart.
 It was certified gold and sold 16,000 copies in Finland.
 The album also marked Pakarinen's personal debut as a songwriter.
 She is credited on six of the album's eleven original tracks.

 On 17 February 2007 it was announced that Pakarinen had been chosen to represent Finland in the Eurovision Song Contest in Helsinki with the song "Leave Me Alone", the first commercial single from her new album and her third commercial single overall.
 During the live finals, the song received 53 points and finished in 17th place.
 However, the contest allowed Pakarinen to gain a much wider European audience, and "Leave Me Alone" and its music video became very popular, especially in Sweden.
 Here, the song topped the radio chart for three consecutive weeks and peaked at number eight on the Swedish singles chart.
 In the UK, the song charted at number one-hundred-and-twenty-two on downloads.
 Back home in Finland, the song peaked at number eleven.

-Following the Eurovision Song Contest, Pakarinen returned to her music and embarked upon her Lovers Tour, again playing to sell-out audiences and receiving rave reviews for her powerful voice and stunning stage performances.
-On 17 October 2007 she appeared on the soundtrack of the Finnish movie Musta Jää.
-Pakarinen sang the title song "Black Ice", for which she made a music video to promote the movie.
+Following the Eurovision Song Contest, Pakarinen returned to her music and embarked upon her Lovers Tour, again playing to sell-out audiences and receiving positive reviews for her powerful voice and stage performances.
+On 17 October 2007 she appeared on the soundtrack of the Finnish film Musta Jää.
+Pakarinen sang the title song "Black Ice", for which she made a music video to promote the film.